-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Expenditures reported on the Schedule are reported on the (identify basis of accounting) basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The University has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+Northeastern State has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.